Legenden om Ljusets rike: Main characters

-Jori has brown-curly un-cut hair, his father fond eyes and his mother devastating irresponsibility.
-Because he is not as long and handsome as his friends, he compensate to be fool, wild and bold.
+Jori has brown, curly uncut hair.
+He shares his father’s eyes and his mother’s irresponsibility.
+Because he is not as tall and handsome as his friends, he compensates by being foolish, wild and bold.

 Jaskari is the strong man of the group with long, light hair and blinding blue eyes.
-He has muscles which are threatening burst his shirt and trousers.
+He has muscles that show prominently through his shirt and trousers.

 Armas is half Stranger.
-Long, intelligent, with piercing eyes and silk-soft hair.
-Has peculiar talents and have got stricter upbringing than the other youths.
+Tall, intelligent, with piercing eyes and soft hair.
+He has peculiar talents and had a stricter upbringing than the other youths.

-Elena has hopeless figure in her opinion.
-Peaceful and pleasant, but at heart uncertain and want to be than others.
-Has enormous, kind of frizzy hair.
+Elena is insecure, peaceful and pleasant.
+She has large, frizzy hair.

 Berengaria is four years younger than the above characters.
-Romantic and slender with long, dark hair in curls.
-Her mind is a test chart for all the humanitarian strengths and weaknesses.
-Clever and happy, gigglingly and busybody and capricious.
-The parents are worry.
+She is slender with long, dark, curly hair.
+Berengaria is clever with a happy disposition.
+She is giggly, impulsive, and nosy.
+Her parents worry about her.

 Nighteye is an American Indian boy with long, straight and blue-black hair, noble profile and eyes which are as dark as night.
 He is one year older than the above characters.

-Tsi-Tsungga, called Tsi.
-An Earth-being from The Old Castle.
-A handsome, a fairy resembling young man with strong shoulders and green-brown-plotted body, quick and supple, be brimming over with sensuality, he is really sexy.
+Tsi-Tsungga, also called Tsi, is an Earth-being from The Old Castle.
+Tsi is a handsome fairy resembling a young man with strong shoulders and a green-brown-plotted body.

-Siska, a runaway little princess from the Realm of Darkness.
-Resembles Berengaria superficially.
-She has large, oblique and ice-grey eyes, full lips, and magnificent hair, straight, black and silk-shining.
+Siska is a young runaway princess from the Realm of Darkness.
+She resembles Berengaria superficially.
+She has large, oblique, ice-grey eyes and full lips.
+Her hair is straight, black and shiny.
 She distance to young Tsi and his animal, giant squirrel Tjick.